remotesynth/certifiedfreshevents/content/events/codeword-conf-2023.md

 ## Schedule {#schedule}

 We're working on putting together an amazing day of sessions.
-Check back for details soon!
+More details arriving soon!

+{{< conf-schedule >}}

 ## Code of Conduct {#coc}